2023 Fall Term classes will begin on September 19 and end on December 14.

 Registration is required before the beginning of each session for each English Language Class.
 If you are a new student, please bring a state-issued photo identification card to registration.
 You will be given a placement test to determine which level is best for you.

 CONVERSATIONAL ENGLISH IN-PERSON.
 For anyone seeking to learn grammar, expand vocabulary and develop confidence with everyday conversations.
 Beginning, Intermediate, and Advanced levels.
 Students are placed according to written and oral language proficiency.
-Cost $140 (including textbook).
+Cost $160 (including textbook).
 Tuesdays and Thursdays, 9:30-11:30 AM.
-Register in person only.

-LANGUAGE PARTNERS IN-PERSON OR ONLINE.
+LANGUAGE PARTNERS IN-PERSON OR VIRTUAL.
 Customized, one‐on‐one learning with an English teacher.
 This is a great opportunity to practice English and make a new friend!
-Cost $50.
+Cost $60.
 Weekly – days and times are decided by you and your language partner.
-Questions?
 Contact Karen Patschke, Park Street’s ESL Coordinator.
-Register in-person or online.

 PARK STREET CHURCH SUNDAY SERVICE